 LocalProse does the exact opposite of "everything connected":

-I don't promise that LocalProse will write better than you.
-Writing remains your voice, your standards.
+I'm not promising that LocalProse will write better than you.
+Certainly not in your place.
+Writing remains your voice, your own vision.

-What I do promise is a tool that puts technology back in its rightful place : that of a silent and powerful engine, activated on demand, installed at home, which does not spy on you and does not ration you.
+What I promise is a tool that puts technology back in its rightful place: that of a silent and powerful engine, at your service.
+A tool that can be activated on demand, installed in your home, that doesn't monitor you or ration your energy.

 LocalProse is the end of calculating and the return to writing.